neurobin/JLIVECD/README.md

 ...............................
 ```

-Hints are given on the go, follow them to successfully create a customized live cd/dvd.
+Hints are given on the go, follow them to create a customized live cd/dvd.

 ## For Debian